 While technically correct, Kyaw Min’s explanation omits the basic science behind the spontaneous reactions that cause landfill fires around the world, as well as the simple interventions they necessitate.

 “There is – pardon my French – a fuckload of organic material going to this landfill,” said Julius de Jong, a longtime Yangon resident and managing director of Orgaworld Asia, a company that builds and manages treatment plants for organic waste.
-He explained that the organic material in landfills is the main cause of landfill fires in the developing world.
+He explained that organic material is the primary cause of landfill fires in the developing world.
 When the material decomposes, it generates heat, and if the heat cannot dissipate faster than it is produced, it can start a fire.

 Adding water to this mix is no solution, de Jong said.